jaelpark/JPyPlotRatio/README.md

 tickLabelSize | int | Tick labe size.
 Default 13
 majorTicks | int | Maximum number of major ticks on the x-axis.
 Default 6 majorTickMultiple | int | Multiples of the major ticks.
-By default not used (None). panelLabel | Dict `{panelIndex:label(str), ...}` | Dictionary of panel labels panelLabelLoc | Tuple (x, y) | Location for the panel labels in each panel.
+By default not used (None). logScale | bool | Apply logarithmic scale to each panel. panelLabel | Dict `{panelIndex:label(str), ...}` | Dictionary of panel labels panelLabelLoc | Tuple (x, y) | Location for the panel labels in each panel.
 Default `(0.2,0.92)` panelLabelSize | int | Panel label text size.
 Default 16